mwelongo/monnaie/README.md

 ##### * Destroy
   * A DELETE route - one the SHOW page, user can remove the record document.

+## Work in Progress
+* Making some of the CREATE buttons (eg SEND MONEY) deduct the amount from the Balance
+* Sort Recent Transactions by the order of most recent

 ## REFERENCES & CREDITS